habca/icarus-tool/README.md

 # Icarus tool

 The command line tool calculates total amount of resources and groups them by workstations.
+List of recipes was **last updated 27.09.2022** at the Icarus week forty two update.

 ## Getting started